agebe/kvd/README.md

 See example code below.

+Features:
-A key feature of kvd is that values are streamed into and out of the data store with support for large values (tested with single value up to 8GiB).
+* values are streamed in/out of the database (tested with single values of multiple GiB in size)
+* transaction support, optionally with optimistic/pessimistic concurrency control
+* optional key expiry and removeable, either after write (create) or last access, or both.

 kvd client and server are written in Java.